monome/monome.github.io/index.md

 $900 &mdash; available for ordering in may

-PRE-ORDERS SHIPPING MID APRIL
+PRE-ORDERS SHIPPING LATE APRIL
-ORDERS PLACED AFTER 1:30pm EST SHIPPING LATE APRIL
+ORDERS PLACED AFTER 1:30pm EST SHIPPING EARLY MAY

 <!--B LACK-->